-This is super common to hear when you are leaving the office.
+This is super (very) common to hear when you are leaving the office.
 Even if you just plan on staying home, making dinner, and watching TV, the other person is interested in hearing that!
 It’s an important part of getting to know someone: what they like to do and how they spend their time.
 It also can give you one of your English conversation starters in the office the next morning, so don’t be surprised when your coworker asks how your quiet evening at home was!

 This is a big one.
 “How are you,” is a bit different in the United States than it is in Germany and Europe.
-Think of it more as the introduction to the conversation than an actual statement of how you’re doing, which is why most people answer with “well!
-For Americans, it’s a question that initiates the larger topic of conversation.
-Once that’s started, feel free to discuss how you’re really feeling.
+Think of it more as the introduction (beginning) to the conversation than an actual statement of how you’re doing, which is why most people answer with “well!
+For Americans, it’s a question that initiates (starts) the larger topic of conversation.
+Once that’s started, feel free to discuss (talk about) how you’re really feeling.

 When in doubt as to what to say, turn the question around and ask the other person what they like.
 People love talking about themselves!

 Small talk is a great way to get an American to open up.
-Showing interest in others and what they’re up to is a sign of politeness.
+Showing interest in (asking about) others and what they’re up to (doing) is a sign of politeness.
 You’re putting the interests of others first, and it’s a great way to get to know all different kinds of people!
 Just ask my Mom.
-She’s made some lifelong friends by engaging in small talk with people next to her in line.
+She’s made some lifelong friends by engaging in (using) small talk with people next to her in line.